rivers-in-bhutan

 blog-images

-"Which is the longest river in Bhutan?" we asked during a dinner of ema datshi (chili cheese) and red rice.
+"Which is the longest river in Bhutan?" we asked during a dinner of ema datshi (chilli cheese) and red rice.
 Our hosts all agreed: it's the Drangme Chhu (Manas River).

-Stretching about 400 kilometers (248 miles) within Bhutan's borders, it's nearly twice as long as any other river in the country.
+Stretching about 400 Kilometers (248 miles) within Bhutan's borders, it's nearly twice as long as any other river in the country.
 What's cool is that it's formed by several other big rivers coming together - the Kuri Chhu, Mangde Chhu, and Chamkhar Chhu all eventually flow into the mighty Drangme.
+Because of their significance, people sometimes refer to the Drangme Chhu as the national river of Bhutan, though there is no officially declared national river.

 We spent a day at Manas National Park on the Indian border, where the river creates vital habitat for endangered species.
 Our guide pointed out tiger paw prints in the mud by the riverbank, though the cats themselves remained hidden in the dense forest.